lvlcn-t/loggerhead/README.md

 ### Configuration via Environment Variables

-Loggerhead supports configuration of the default logger behavior through environment variables.
-This allows for easy customization of log level and format without altering the codebase:

-- `LOG_LEVEL`: Determines the log output level (e.g., DEBUG, INFO, WARN).
-This setting influences which logs are output based on their severity.
+You can configure the logging behavior of the loggerhead library using environment variables.
+This allows you to adjust configurations without modifying your code.

+The following environment variables are supported:

+- `LOG_LEVEL`: Adjusts the minimum log level.
+This allows you to control the verbosity of the logs.
+  Available options are the standard log levels.
+For example: `DEBUG`, `INFO`, `WARN`, `ERROR`.
-- `LOG_FORMAT`: Specifies the log output format.
-Set to "TEXT" for human-readable logs or any other value for JSON format, which is the default.
+- `LOG_FORMAT`: Sets the log format.
+This allows you to customize the format of the log messages.
+  Available options are `TEXT` and `JSON`.

 ### Extending Loggerhead